illinois-cs241/coursebook/README.md

 - `requirements.txt` python requirements if you are building the `wiki` version of the coursebook
 - `_scripts` This folder contains various scripts to do different things like generate the wiki, spellcheck etc.

+# Eject Button

+Let's say some time in the near future someone decides that it isn't worth to keep up all this infrastructure and man hours.
+That is entirely fine!
+There is a built-in eject button that is a one step fix: delete the travis file.
+Builds will not trigger automatically but you can clone the wiki part of the github repository and turn it back into a good old fashioned coursebook.
+No maintenance required